Crypto Stands for Cryptography

 Hash functions will be described in greater detail in the next article.
 Before going into detail about ring signatures in Bytecoin let’s look at mainstream digital signature algorithms existing now.

 A digital signature is a public key cryptosystem.
-In such a system Alice has the private key (known only to her) as well as public key P = Bˣ (known to everyone).
+In such a system Alice has the private key x (known only to her) as well as public key P = Bˣ (known to everyone).
 B is the public parameter of a cryptosystem, that is chosen beforehand and is known to everyone as well.
 Since cryptography involved in digital signatures uses very large numbers (1000...00 - 77 zeroes and more), it is almost impossible to bruteforce a private key, knowing only P and B. In addition there is no effective algorithm for searching the so-called discrete logarithm (x is a logarithm of P to base B) - at least it is considered to be that way now.

 Alice can use the private key to create a signature and everyone can use the public key to verify it.
 The signature proves that Alice, and only Alice, has created it.
 Hence this condition is true as long as the private key is kept secret.